ECE4564-Group15/HW2/README.md

   test.send_message(callback)
   ```
 It is important to note that this method is *non-blocking*, so once the message is sent you should see a message on the console saying your message is sent.
 After that, you may call `send_message` as many times as you need.

+## Examples
+Fully functioning examples are included in the Test\*.py files.